juxt/mach/README.md

 ### Machfile syntax

-There is an example Machfile.edn in `test/`.
+Examine the file `Machfile.edn` in `test/`.

-The Machfile.edn file contains a map between targets and target recipes.
+This contains a map between targets and target recipes.

 A recipe can be either an expression or map.